BORER EXTERMINATION

 HOW DO I KNOW MY BORER IS ACTIVE?

-You need to look for the Borer holes.
-When borer larvae is active frass comes out of their holes.
-Frass has a distinct colour of yellow/orange.
+You need to look for the Borer pin holes.
+When borer larvae is active Frass comes out of their pin holes.
+What is Frass?
+Frass is the faeces of the Borer maggot.
+At first sight it looks like fine saw dust with a distinct colour of yellow/orange.
+It has a gritty texture when rubbed between your fingers.

 Look for